Public beta · 1.0 incoming · macOS 26.4 (Tahoe) · Apple Silicon only

 on your screen edge.

-A 16-point LED strip pinned to the edge of your Mac's screen, floating above every window — fullscreen included.
+A thin audio meter pinned to the edge of your Mac's screen, floating above every window — fullscreen included.
 It never takes focus, it never steals clicks, and it reads VU, PPM, and LUFS with the ballistics each one is supposed to have.
 You work in OBS, in Logic, in the game.
-Your levels stay where you can see them.
+Your levels stay in peripheral vision.

 No recording, ever· No Dock icon· Follows fullscreen and Spaces· CoreAudio-native